Please review this page carefully to help prepare for a successful pool season.

 Access to Pools for Compliance Monitoring

 Part 25 Compliance Procedures 4(a) of the Rules and Regulations for Public Swimming Pools states that permitted seasonal pools shall be inspected for compliance not only prior to opening for the season but at least once during the period of operation.
-During the past few seasons, Environmental Health staff have had difficulty entering pools for their second inspection, which has ultimately lead to a reduction in consumer protection and a loss to our operational efﬁciency.
+During the past few seasons, Environmental Health staff have had difficulty entering pools for their second inspection, which has ultimately led to a reduction in consumer protection and a loss to our operational efﬁciency.
 To better assist us in achieving our mandated inspections please be prepared to provide a gate code, key, or other means of access to your inspector if your pool is not one that is staffed during normal operational hours. ln addition, please be sure to maintain a valid phone number on ﬁle with our department for the pool’s designated on-site representative in case there is a need to make contact.

-The signage requirements introduced last year in our updated Rules and Regulations for Swimming Pools will be enforced in 2019.
 Compliant signage will be required as part of the approval criteria for opening your pool this season.
 Please review the following signage requirements for the respective pools and areas listed below to help ensure that your pool is ready for its opening inspection.

 For All Pools: